SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 ### Overview

 The **Apache Tomcat - Overview** dashboard provides a high-level view of information on visitor geographic locations, responses over time, and number of error codes and top urls causing error.
-In addition to this you can monitor  requests, error count and their rates, along with busy and idle threads for your Tomcat instance.
+In addition to this, you can monitor requests, error count and their rates, along with busy and idle threads for your Tomcat instance.

 Use this dashboard to: